Bashirat-Sulyman/dclc-python/README.md

 # dclc-python
-This is my first python project
+This is my first python projects